 Interested in practicing medicine in Ontario?
-Here is a province-specific spotlight.
-We will review medical registration/licensure, finding a job, and immigration.
+Here’s a province-specific spotlight.
+We’ll review medical registration/licensure, finding a job, and immigration.
 For general information, read Practicing in Canada: A General Fact Sheet.

-None of these pathways require examinations or repeating training!
+None of these pathways require Canadian examinations or repeating training!
 Phew!

 Finding a Job